 Although it is less debilitating than Bipolar disorder I, it can cause significant distress at work or school and with relationships.

 This is characterized by alternating mild depression and hypomanic episodes.
 The symptoms should be present for at least years for a diagnosis of cyclothymia.

 Rapid cycling bipolar disorder

 Rapid cyclers suffer from a more severe form of bipolar disorder.
 It involves at least 4 episodes or major depression, mania, hypomania or mixed episodes within one year.
 Rapid cycling disorder is seen more commonly in women compared to men.

 This category is for people with symptoms of bipolar disorder that do not fit into the above mentioned types.
 It is diagnosed when multiple symptoms of bipolar disorder are identified, but do not fit the criteria for any of the sub types.
 They include rapid mood changes that do not last enough to qualify for bipolar disorder episodes and those with multiple episodes of hypomania without major depressive periods.

 An array of treatments are available for the management of bipolar disorder, usually involving a combination of psychotherapy, medications and lifestyle changes.
-Even natural remedies have been known to show some benefit.

 Medications for bipolar disorder, like all mental illnesses are available only as prescription-only drugs and must not be self-prescribed at any cost.
 Your treating doctor with adjust dosages and duration based on your symptoms and taper them accordingly.
-These include drugs targeting individual symptoms such as:

 Psychotherapy includes a combination of cognitive behavioral therapy, interpersonal and social rhythm therapy and psychoeducation: